nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/flexio/pwm_trigger/example_board_readme.md

 Please input a value (0 - 100) to set duty cycle:
 ......
 ~~~~~~~~~~~~

+PWM can be captured on OSC in this demo.
+If disable the trigger in signal from XBAR, PWM signal can't be captured on OSC.

 Note:
 1. The duty cycle of the PWM is variable, except for the idle state, 0 and 100.
 2. If the input duty cycle range exceeds 100, the pwm will be set to idle state